 Buffett’s approach of investing in great businesses seems like a more simplistic model.

 We’re with Buffett.
-In fact, at Sovereign Man, some of our favorite investments are in businesses or equities.
+In fact, at Sovereign Research, some of our favorite investments are in businesses or equities.

 The etymology of “equity”